 At the tail-end of one of the hottest British summers on record, the need to embrace environmental sustainability has never felt more pressing.
 The intensity and duration of the extreme weather broke (or almost) records across the continent, with impacts on everything from crop production to thousands of extra deaths from the effects of heat and flooding.
 Responding and adapting to climate change is an urgent reality that cannot be ignored.

 However, a sustainable community is far more than an eco-friendly one.
 At The Young Foundation we believe that a sustainable community is a community where everyone can thrive and flourish – they are vibrant and inclusive and support both our individual and collective sense of well-being.
 It is about people, places and the relationships between them.
-The question of how best to design a sustainable community is one that we have been exploring and testing with for many years.
+The question of how best to design a sustainable community is one that we and Young Foundation spin-off Social Life have been exploring and testing with for many years.

 At its heart: “Social sustainability combines design of the physical realm with design of the social world – infrastructure to support social and cultural life, social amenities, systems for citizen engagement and space for people and places to evolve.”